ytti/pc/README.md

   b) if file isn't found, exit with error
 2. otherwise use `$XDG_CONFIG_HOME/pc/config.toml` if exists
 3. otherwise use `$HOME/.config/pc/config.toml` if exists
-5. finally, no files found; use hardcoded defaults (see what hardcoded defaults are with `pc -c NONE dump-config`
+5. finally, no files found; use defaults (see what defaults are with `pc -c NONE dump-config` or see the default config file in this repo.

 See [default_config.toml](./default_config.toml) for an example config file.
 (This is also baked into the app as the default config.)

 ## Supported servers